web-design-and-development-at-tstc/wdd-virtualbox/imed2349/install_php.md

 To get better performance out of our PHP module, we are going to update several values in the php.ini file.
 To open the file, run the command `sudo nano /etc/php/7.4/apache2/php.ini`.

 Press Ctrl+W and type `upload_max_filesize`.
 Then press enter.
 This will go to the place in the file where this variable is set.
-Change it's value to `32m`.
+Change its value to `32m`.

 Press Ctrl+W and type `post_max_size`.
 Then press enter.
 This will go to the place in the file where this variable is set.
-Change it's value to `48M`.
+Change its value to `48M`.

 Press Ctrl+W and type `memory_limit` .
 Then press enter.
 This will go to the place in the file where this variable is set.
-Change it's value to `256M`.
+Change its value to `256M`.

 Press Ctrl+W and type `max_execution_time`.
 Then press enter.
 This will go to the place in the file where this variable is set.
-Change it's value to `600`.
+Change its value to `600`.

 Press Ctrl+W and type `max_input_vars`.
 Then press enter.
 This will go to the place in the file where this variable is set.
-Remove the semi-colon (`;`) at the start of the line and change it's value to `3000`.
+Remove the semi-colon (`;`) at the start of the line and change its value to `3000`.

 Press Ctrl+W and type `max_input_time`.
 Then press enter.
 It will take you to the first instance which ins information about this setting.
 Press Ctrl+W again and then hit Enter.
 This will go to the place in the file where this variable is set.
-Change it's value to `1000`.
+Change its value to `1000`.

 Once you have set all 6 of these settings, press Ctrl+X, then type `Y`, and then press Enter.